 As a result of this chain of events, I ended my 12-year career as a school psychologist and went back to school to obtain a Ph.D. in Reading Education at Syracuse University.
 I decided that I not only wanted to share existing research on literacy, but I also wanted to learn how to conduct research myself.
 It was at this point that I began to conceptualize literacy in the same way that UNESCO discussed it—as a “fundamental human right . . . foundation[al] for lifelong learning” (para.
 1).
 I began to feel a social obligation to work toward helping students achieve high levels of literacy.
 It is this journey that has led me to co-author and edit this textbook for you, since what you do will have a major influence on what your students know and can do, not only in your classroom, but for the rest of their lives.
 This textbook will not only provide you with access to research information but will also instruct you on how to evaluate research claims and how to locate trustworthy information about literacy practices.
 I want you to join me in helping students achieve high levels of literacy.
 Reading and discussing information within the chapters of this textbook are important steps in our work together.

 Other moments of insight arrived to me at similarly unexpected times.
 I can recall working with a high school student who was probably one of the most intellectually gifted people I had ever met.
 He was an avid reader who understood the world in such unique and sophisticated ways, given the relatively short time he had existed in it.
 When I observed him in his classes, he readily shared his knowledge and insights in class discussions; however, he simply would not engage in academic writing.
-Although his verbal reasoning was so strong that it was nearly unmeasurable using conventional tests, his writing looked like it came from a first or second grader.
+Although his verbal reasoning was strong, his writing looked like it came from a first or second grader.
 His handwriting was messy, his spelling was jumbled, and his ideas were disorderly.
-The student had been diagnosed with recurrent brain tumors.
-Each surgery claimed a little more of his ability to express his ideas in writing, but the surgeries did not appear to negatively impact his spoken language.
+The student had been diagnosed with a serious medical condition.
+His condition impacted his ability to express his ideas in writing but did not appear to negatively impact his spoken language.
 I observed his use of literacy skills in science, math, history, and the arts, and I also observed how difficult it was for teachers to understand and accommodate the extremes in his literacy capabilities.
 For students at all grade levels, I began to see how unique the learning of literacy was, along with how much teachers needed to know and be able to do to teach literacy to diverse groups of learners.

 Discussion of Key Terms Used Throughout This Textbook